-Continuous recruitment is the concept of continually showcasing Delta Gamma's brand on campus.
 Continuous recruitment is just that, continuous!
 It is not defined by specific time periods or limited to when the chapter is holding recruitment events.
-Continuous recruitment ensures that members are always willing to welcome unaffiliated women on campus that share DG's values into the chapter for unaffiliated women on campus that share Delta Gamma's values.
+Continuous recruitment is the concept of continually showcasing Delta Gamma's brand on campus.
+Continuous recruitment ensures that members are always on the lookout for unaffiliated women on campus that share Delta Gamma's values.

-When your chapter is not recruiting, EVC is responsible for reminding the chapter about continuous recruitment and facilitating conversations during chapter meetings about how to best enhance continuous recruitment throughout the year.
+When your chapter is not recruiting, EVC is responsible for reminding chapters about continuous recruitment and facilitating conversations during chapter meetings about how to best enhance continuous recruitment throughout the year.
+Contact your RCRS/CRC/NCRC to discuss goals surrounding COB.